Stheven Robles: 2023–24: La 32 and first CONCACAF Champions Cup

 In the first match of Group C of the 2023 CONCACAF Central American Cup against Real España, Robles was subbed on at the 57th minute for Diego Santis in a 3–1 win.
 On 11 August, in the second group stage match, Robles played the full 90 minutes in a 1–0 win over Diriangén.
 Three days later, Robles was subbed on at the 72nd minute for Diego Santis, but was sent off 7 minutes later against Cobán Imperial.
 In the third match, a 4–1 victory over Águila, Robles played the full match.
 In the fourth and final match of Group C against Herediano, Robles was subbed off at the 58th minute after the ball hit his left eye.
-In the first leg of the quarter-finals against Herediano, Robles received a yellow card at the 42nd minute in a goaless draw.
+In the first leg of the quarter-finals against Herediano, Robles received a yellow card at the 42nd minute in a goalless draw.
 In the second leg, Robles received another yellow card at the 22nd minute, as Comunicaciones lost 3–2 on aggregate.
 In the play-in round on 31 October, Robles received a yellow card at the 48th minute against Cartaginés.
 On 14 November, Robles scored an own goal at the 18th minute in a 2–2 draw against Zacapa.
 In the first leg of the quarter-finals of the 2023 Apertura, Robles was featured in the 2–0 loss to Malacateco.
 In the second leg on 2 December, Robles received a yellow card at the 54th minute, as Comunicaciones won 5–2 on aggregate.
-Five days later, in the first leg of the semi-finals, Robles played in a goaless draw against Xelajú.
+Five days later, in the first leg of the semi-finals, Robles played in a goalless draw against Xelajú.
 In the second leg on 11 December, Robles started as Comunicaciones won 4–2 on penalties.
 On 17 December, in the first leg of the final, Robles started in a 1–1 draw against Guastatoya.
 In the second leg of the final on 23 December, Robles was close to scoring a goal from yards out, but the goalkeeper Adrián de Lemos tipped the ball over the crossbar.
 Comunicaciones won the match 1–0 and the 2023 Apertura, Robles' fourth major title with the club.